collective/plone-on-cloudrun/README.md

 should be easy to get running.
 This relies on RelStorage and postgresql for persistent storage (try using CloudSQL for this)

-# Warning
-This does not provide persistent storage at the moment.
-This is only useful for a demo.

 # Assumptions
 You have a gcloud account and have created a project.
 You have a postgresql DB and the related credentials.